lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 `None > Workspace > Project`

 That means that items in different workspaces are less coupled than items in one workspace.
 Items in different workspaces could communicate between each other only in terms of binary or ready-to-use product.
-It is a fall.
+It is a fail.

-After adding this comparison, we have restriction on values of these variables that could be described as:
+After introducing this comparison, we have restriction on values of these variables that could be described as:

 `UTTF >= UFF >= UFT`